PRIMED-Ancestry-Inference/PCA_projection/README.md

 ## pca_plots

-This workflow is uses a file with PCs to create pairs plots and parallel coordinate plots.
+This workflow uses a file with PCs to create pairs plots and parallel coordinate plots.

 Inputs: